 There are some scholarships available for those with limited resources.
 If you have received a scholarship in the past, please note that you must reapply for each retreat.
 Click here for more information.

-*Please note all rates are subject to Town of Taos’s additional Gross Receipts Tax of 8.675%.
-This tax is specific to all goods and services sold in Taos, even though it will labeled as a state tax at checkout.
+*Please note all rates are subject to the Town of Taos’s additional Gross Receipts Tax of 7.5%.
+This tax is specific to all goods and services sold in Taos, even though it will be labeled as a state tax at checkout.

 how to hold your spot